sguir/ppgcourse/exercise_BP.md

 scp hgdp_core_s* ./my_results
 cd my_results
 ```

-2. Install R packages and upload the estimate of omega (covariance matrix) for each seed:
+2. Sanity Check
+2.1.
+Install R packages and compare the omega matrices obtained under the CORE model when using different seeds to check consistency in the estimation of parameters of the model.

 ```R
 #Install four R packages